api-evangelist/website/_posts/2013-02-27-what-is-a-better-word-for-governance-when-it-comes-to-apis.md

      To help stimulate this conversation I wanted to break down the word, governance.
 In the context of IT, governance is:
 </p>
 <p>
-     <em>a concept used for activities related to exercising control over services in a service-oriented architecture (SOA).
+     a concept used for activities related to exercising control over services in a service-oriented architecture (SOA).
 The definitions of SOA governance agree in its purpose of exercising control, but differ in the responsibilities it should have.
-Some narrow definitions focus on imposing policies and monitoring services, while other definitions use a broader business-oriented perspective</em>
+Some narrow definitions focus on imposing policies and monitoring services, while other definitions use a broader business-oriented perspective
 </p>
 <p>
      With general definitions being: